elyukai/optolith-database-schema/docs/Git-Workflow.md

 ## Continue your work

 To start on a new feature, create a new branch as explained before.
 But you need to make sure that you branch off from `develop` and that there are no commits to pull!
 If you switch to `develop` and the sync indicator says there are one or more changes to pull (incoming changes) you need to sync first!
 Only then you should create a new branch.
+It is recommended to sync the `develop` branch in any case.
+You also need to make sure that the database configuration is up-to-date, since that might change in other commits to that branch.
+To do that, simply run `npm i` in the command line again.